magomimmo/modern-cljs/README.md

 `C-c M-J`.

-Evaluate the `(cemerick.austin.repls/exec)` function call from the emacs REPL and your ready to follow the tutorial by David Nolen.
+Evaluate the `(cemerick.austin.repls/exec)` function call from the emacs REPL and you're ready to follow the tutorial by David Nolen.

 Just evaluate the `core.cljs` content form by form by typing `C-c C-e` at the end of each form.

+For more detailed instruction refer to the corresponding [README.md][57].  in the `cljs-tutorial` directory.

-> ATTENTION NOTE
+## ATTENTION NOTE

->
-> The content of the `modern-cljs` series will be progressively updated
-> in next months to reflect as much as possible all the recent
-> improvements in the ClojureScript ecosystem.
+The content of the `modern-cljs` series will be progressively updated in next months to reflect as much as possible all the recent improvements in the ClojureScript ecosystem.

-For more detailed instruction refer to the corresponding [README.md] in the `cljs-tutorial` directory.

 ## Required background